acmiyaguchi/iyse4620-birdcall-distributions/app/src/lib/docs/FrontMatter.md

 \end{equation}
 $$

-The second is labeled `intercept_covariate_car` which includes a covariate for each grid cell.
+The second is labeled `intercept_covariate_car`, which includes a covariate for each grid cell.
 These covariates include population density, average temperature, and land cover classification features that were summarized using Google Earth Engine.
+See the [Earth Engine Plots](./earth-engine) page for more details about the features.

 $$
 \begin{equation}